 George Reeves is widely regarded as the guy who brought the Superman Curse to the public's attention.
 He first played the Man of Steel in the 1951 film, Superman and the Mole Men.
 He went on to star in a Superman TV series that ran for six years between '52 and '58.
 This may have given Reeves success in his career, but just like Alyn, it also typecast him.
 Reeves had trouble finding more work.

 He starred in a war movie called From Here to Eternity, which was actually met with resistance because "test audiences expressed their distaste for seeing Superman at war."
 Even though Reeves wasn't playing Superman, viewers couldn't help but see him as the superhero figure.
 Allegedly, this drove him toward depression as his acting career had come to a standstill.
 He was even considering going into wrestling.
-Then, in 1959, Reeves was found dead in his home.
-He supposedly died of a gunshot wound and his death was ruled a suicide.
+Then, in 1959, Reeves was found tragically deceased.
+It was officially ruled to have been by his own hand, though his own mother cast doubt on this ruling.